rafaelkyrdan/Weather-Map/README.md

 WeatherMap wide range of weather data - map with current weather, quantity of precipitation, wind speed, clouds cover, sea level pressure maps, temperature, snow precipitation, data from weather stations, data from radars, data for cities.
-Weather data is recieved from OpenWeatherMap api.
+Weather data is received from [OpenWeatherMap](https://www.openweathermap.org) api.

 *How to install?*